 FAQ

-The most common and the quickest way to reach the Bachalpsee Lake is by taking a cable car from Grindelwald to First and then walking to the lake from there.
+The most common and quickest way to reach Bachalpsee Lake is by taking a cable car from Grindelwald to First and then walking to the lake from there.
 The hike is easy, there is little altitude change, and takes about 1 hour.

 Bachalpsee hike is an easy hike of a bit less than 3 km one way (6 km/ almost 4 miles in total).
 It takes about 1 hour each way, plus the time at the lake, so count at least 3 hours to visit Bachalpsee lake from Grindelwald-First.